fvalka/AviatorsBot/README.md

 The `/wx <ICAO>` command returns the current METAR and TAF and enhances the METAR with an icon for the flight category provided by the aviationweather.gov API.

+### Command Shortcuts
+For easier typing on mobile phones you can also omit the '/' prefix.
+For Example both `/help` and just sending `help` work.

 ## Technical
 ### System Architecture Overview